-Despite the demands of Christmas, there was still plenty of cash in circulation, as shoppers headed to the sales at Dublin's department stores..
+Despite the demands of Christmas there is still cash in circulation as shoppers head to the sales in Dublin department stores.

 By 9.30 am on Saint Stephen's Day, Clery's on Dublin's O'Connell Street was packed with bargain hunters.